 Includes Reuters, Bridge and Bloomberg.

-Most securities reported are wholesale market instruments: New Zealand Government bonds (with the exception of the Feb 2016 bonds which are inflation-indexed bonds), Treasury bills, Corporate bonds, Reserve Bank bills, Commercial paper or Registered certificates of deposit (RCDs).
+Most securities reported are wholesale market instruments: New Zealand Government bonds, Local Government Funding Agency bonds, Treasury bills, Corporate bonds, Reserve Bank bills, Commercial paper or Registered certificates of deposit (RCDs).

 These are written promissory agreements, whether marketable or not, in which one party promises to pay a stated sum on demand, or on a specified date, to the legal holder of the document.
 They may also involve a promise to pay stated interest at specified intervals over the term of the bond.
 Alternatively, they may be issued and traded at discount from their nominal value.